ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

-hacking | Attempts to exploit the cms or installed web applications. iotTargeted | Abuse was targeted at an "Internet of Things" type device. openProxy | Open proxy, open relay, vpn or Tor exit node. phishing | Phishing websites and/or email. pingDeath | Oversized ip packet.
-See: https://www.youtube.com/watch?v=Y8k_UGCiA6Y portScan | Scanning for open ports and vulnerable services. probing | Site scanning/probing is the main technique attackers use to gather as much information as possible about a Web application and the supporting infrastructure. refererTool | Referer tools, e.g. search engine cached pages, translation pages etc, see "referer" module for more details.
+portScan | Scanning for open ports and vulnerable services. probing | Site scanning/probing is the main technique attackers use to gather as much information as possible about a Web application and the supporting infrastructure. refererTool | Referer tools, e.g. search engine cached pages, translation pages etc, see "referer" module for more details.